yanxiaohong/Anti-Cursed-Darkness-Squad-BETA/README.md

 - Generate QRCode from the generated TOTP

 ### Story
-A 4 year old project which was my principle with programming and so the gleam of an amateur.
+A 4 year old project which was my principle with programming and so the gleam of an amateur (back then).
 This was a project I had developed in my skiddie days.
 I was hugely amateur and bad at programming.
 I didn't know one concept or algorithm.

 I often got DMs from people they always say where is ACDS?
 Every time I heard that question I was embarrassed because it was a very amateur project.
 The source was so sh*t.